ezakhar/help/en/basics/training-plan.md

 Training plan without fixed dates is a multipurpose plan.
 A coach can apply it for different athletes on different dates.

-Dates of items for particular athlete are set when such plan is being assigned.
+Dates of items for the particular athlete are set when such plan is being assigned.

 ![training plan not fixed dates](https://content.staminity.com/assets/images/_new/methodology/tp-not-fixed-dates.gif)